 - It's notable that Darling enjoys his easy assignment and is trying to get an even easier one in the Royal Women's Auxiliary Balloon Corps.

 - Arson, Murder, and Jaywalking: "The blood, the noise, the endless poetry!"

 - "Went to one of the great universities, I suppose.
 Oxford...Cambridge...Hull."
 This turned out to be a test.
 I mean, Oxford's a complete dump!

 - Blackadder's description of Charlie Chaplin's films: "About as funny as getting an arrow through the neck and discovering there's a gas bill tied to it."

 - Inverted in "Corporal Punishment" where Melchett opens the court-martial of Blackadder by ranting at length about how he shot Melchett's prized pigeon, Speckled Jim, and then lists the most serious charge (disobeying orders) as an afterthought.

-- Attractive Bent-Gender: When George disguises himself as Georgina, not only Melchett falls in love with him, but he becomes quite a successful primadonna.
+- Attractive Bent-Gender: When George disguises himself as Georgina, not only does Melchett fall in love with him, but he becomes quite a successful primadonna.

 - Badass Mustache: General Melchett is hardly a badass, but damn if his lip-cover isn't an impressive specimen!

 - Bait the Dog: Melchett has a habit of doing this.
 While he seems amusing and likable at first, he turns out to really be The Sociopath who is too wrapped up in his fantasy world that War Is Glorious to see that he is sending countless men to their deaths, including those of the main characters themselves, showing how little he really cares about any of them.

 - Bawdy Song: Melchett and George's version of "Row, Row, Row Your Boat".Row, row, row your punt,